Filesystem Timeouts and Read-only Filesystem on Hardware Using 3IE3 3IE4 3ME3 Solid State Disks

 cronjob to execute

-/sbin/fstrimevery 6 hours to notify the SSD firmware of free LBAs, allowing the SSD to mark the associated physical block addresses (PBAs) as INVALID and eligible to be converted to FREE blocks.
+/sbin/fstrimevery 6 hours to notify the SSD firmware of free LBAs, allowing the SSD to mark the associated physical block addresses (PBAs) as INVALID and eligible for conversion to FREE blocks.

 - Modifies the

 /etc/fstabto enable the discard option on the SSD mount points.
-The discard option tells the filesystem layer of the operating system to send TRIM commands to the SSD firmware whenever a range of filesystem blocks is freed by the filesystem, such as when a file is deleted or partially overwritten with a smaller file.
+The discard option tells the filesystem layer of the operating system to send TRIM commands to the SSD firmware whenever the filesystem frees a range of filesystem blocks, such as when someone deletes or partially overwrites a file with a smaller file.

-- The next time the switch is booted after the package is installed, the discard option is detected as enabled,
+- The next time the switch boots after the package installation, the switch detects the discard option as enabled, then runs